a2un/a2un/README.md

 ### Hi there 👋

-I am a graduate in Computer Science, starting my PhD in Intelligent Systems at University of Pittsburgh.
+I am a graduated with a Bachelors and Masters in Computer Science, now a PhD student in the Intelligent Systems at University of Pittsburgh.

 - :computer: This is my [website](https://a2un.github.io)
 - :page_with_curl: [My Blog](https://a2un.github.io/blog.html)